KieranHastingsIW/Gravitee/README.md

 # Gravitee
 A repo to practice the use and implementation of the Gravitee API management platform and includes installation and testing for deployment of Gravitee within a Docker container.

-# Instillation process
+# Installation process
-    NOTE: These instructions assume you already have docker installed on the system you are wanting to be your host.
+    NOTE: These instructions assume you already have docker installed on the system you are wanting to use as your host.
           Also, if you are running a non Linux operating system it assumes you have Docker Desktop installed and running.

  1. In your CLI cd to the directory you wish to run the compose file from.